ariga/atlas/doc/md/cli/reference.md

   - the migration directory is not in sync with the 'atlas.sum' file
   - the migration and database history do not match each other

+If run with the "--dry-run" flag, atlas will not execute any SQL.

 #### Example

 ```
   atlas migrate apply -u mysql://user:pass@localhost:3306/dbname
   atlas migrate apply --dir file:///path/to/migration/directory --url mysql://user:pass@localhost:3306/dbname 1
   atlas migrate apply --env dev 1
+  atlas migrate apply --dry-run --env dev 1
 ```
 #### Flags
 ```
+      --dry-run                   do not actually execute any SQL but show it on screen
       --log string                log format to use (default "tty")
-      --revisions-schema string   schema name where the revisions table is to be created
+      --revisions-schema string   schema name where the revisions table resides (default "atlas_schema_revisions")
   -u, --url string                [driver://username:password@address/dbname?param=value] select a database using the URL format

 ```